FAUSheppy/potaris-next-gen/site/content/de/posts/fido_key_git_signing/index.md

     if __name__ == "__main__":
         main()

-you can run it like this (fro within the repository):
+Run it like this (from within the repository):

     python check_signatures.py origin $(git rev-parse --abbrev-ref HEAD)